 - Advising providers on the establishment of new master trust arrangements and the legislation applicable to workplace pension arrangements

-- Advising employers and trustees on the issues to consider when deciding whether to join master trust arrangements for past and future service
+- Advising both employers and trustees on the issues to consider when deciding whether to join master trust arrangements.

 - Integrating an occupational scheme in the higher education sector with a master trust benefits section from a provider to create hybrid future service accrual

 - Advising trustees of DC schemes on the potential winding up and bulk transfer of entire schemes and entire DC sections to master trusts

 - Advising employers on their ongoing duties and obligations when participating in a master trust.